Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-101.md

 y = np.array(weight_data)
 ```

 Next, let's create a function to find the parameters.
+Pay special attention because this is the key bit of code; this is where the magic happens.
 ```
 def ols(X, y):
     '''returns parameters based on Ordinary Least Squares.'''